Logo Voyage

 NAIA is Southeast Asia's fifth-busiest airport, after the airports in Jakarta, Bangkok, Singapore and Kuala Lumpur.
 However, airport expansion has not caught up with passenger growth and the airport as a whole is set to reach capacity within the next 5-10 years: Terminals 1 and 2 are already operating beyond capacity, and intersecting runways make it difficult to increase capacity.
 As a result, the airport has developed an ominous reputation for poor infrastructure, long queues, delays, inefficient transit procedures and, more significantly, corruption.
 In 2011, two people were injured when part of the ceiling at Terminal 1 collapsed.

-Things, however, are set to improve with significant government investment in NAIA.
 Terminal 1 is undergoing a ₱1 billion makeover to modernize facilities and to strengthen the building's structural integrity, while Terminals 2 and 3 will be expanded to support more flights.
-An elevated expressway has opened in 2016, easing travel between terminals and the rest of the metro, but a future connection to the Manila LRT Line 1 is expected to improve access to the airport for the long term.
-In addition to those developments, there is ongoing work to convert the military-only Sangley Point airfield in Cavite City into a secondary airport aimed on low-cost carriers, charter flights, and general aviation, decongesting NAIA by 20%; this opened in November 2019.
-A new airport is under construction in Bulacan since 2021, and will have twice NAIA's capacity once opened by the late 2020s; for the short term, in 2023, Terminal 2 was converted into a domestic terminal for Philippine Airlines and AirAsia, Terminal 4 converted into a terminal for turboprop planes, and Terminals 1 and 3 used exclusively for domestic flights.
+An elevated expressway opened in 2016, easing travel between terminals and the rest of the metro, but a future connection to the Manila LRT Line 1 is expected to improve access to the airport for the long term.
+In addition to those developments, Sangley Point airfield in Cavite City is a secondary airport focused on low-cost carriers, charter flights, and general aviation.
+A new airport has been under construction in Bulacan since 2021, and will have twice NAIA's capacity when opened by the late 2020s; for the short term, in 2023, Terminal 2 was converted into a domestic terminal for Philippine Airlines and AirAsia, Terminal 4 converted into a terminal for turboprop planes, and Terminals 1 and 3 used exclusively for domestic flights.

 It is quite common for international travellers to bypass NAIA, instead entering the country via smaller and friendlier airports, mainly Clark for those whose final destination is in the north of the country and Cebu for those bound for the Visayas or Mindanao.